gatherworkshops/Building-the-Web/_slides/workshop/htmlcssbasics/gallery-section-css.md

       text-align: center;
     }

 Then in your HTML code, add `section` tags around your gallery images.
-Remeber to add the class!
+Remember to add the class!

 If you can't remember how, there is code on the next page...